Hannah Palmer Flaunts Killer Curves In Cleavage-Baring Minidress

 Hannah Palmer looked to be having a fun day at the beach Thursday.
-The blond bombshell uploaded a photo to her Instagram account in which she flaunted her curves wearing a strappy summer minnidress that hugged her in all the right places.
+The blond bombshell uploaded a photo to her Instagram account in which she flaunted her curves wearing a strappy summer minidress that hugged her in all the right places.

 In the double post, Hannah stood in the sand near the water.
 Her dress was a light peach color that featured a sexy cutout section that showed off her flat abs.
 The ensemble featured a strap of fabric that tied around her waist.
-The dress had thin shoulder straps and a low-cut bandeau-style top that tied in the center.
+The dress had thin shoulder straps and a low-cut, bandeau-style top that tied in the center.
 The tie on the top of the dress along with the one at the center drew the eye to Hannah’s cleavage, which was barely contained.
 In fact, her voluptuous chest seemed to be putting some stress on the thin shoulder straps.
 The skirt portion of the minidress was flowy and feminine, revealing her toned thighs.

 The first snap captured the blue-eyed beauty smiling for the camera as she played with a strand of her hair.
 She wore a full face of makeup along with a red color on her lips.
-She struck pose that accentuated her hourglass shape.
+She struck a pose that accentuated her hourglass shape.
 In the second photo, Hannah got a little flirty and tugged at the top of her dress while giving the camera a sultry look.

 In the post’s caption, Hannah indicated that even though it was October, she was still wearing summer dresses.
 By the responses she got, her fans would love it if she wore summer dresses all year.